Jo Bonnier: Early life

-Jo Bonnier was born in Stockholm, to the wealthy Bonnier family.
-His father, Gert, was a professor of genetics at the University of Stockholm, while many members of his extensive family were in the publishing business.
+Bonnier was born in Stockholm, to the wealthy Bonnier family.
+His father, Gert, was a professor of genetics at Stockholm College, while many members of his extensive family were in the publishing business.
 He spoke six languages and, although his parents hoped that he would become a doctor, for a while it was his aspiration to enter the family publishing business.
 He attended Oxford University for a year, studying languages, then went to Paris, France, planning to learn about publishing.

 First competition

 Bonnier began competitive racing in Sweden at age 17, on an old Harley-Davidson motorcycle.
 He returned home to Sweden in 1951 after his Paris trip, and later took part in several rallies as the proud owner of a Simca.